 Whether the master's servants enter into eternal reward or eternal punishment depends on what they do with the talents he has given to them.
 The extent to which the master increased their responsibilities depended on their faithfulness to put to use and multiply the talents he gave them initially.

-Therefore, it behooves each servant of the master to be faithful to put to good use the talents that he has given to them.
-It serves as a warning to us not to make the same fatal error as the wicked, lazy servant, by being like him and burying any talent the master has given to us.
+Therefore, it behooves each of us as servants of the Master to be faithful to put to good use the talents that He has given to us, so that we may one day hear Him say, ‘Well done, good and faithful slave."
+It serves as a warning to us not to make the same fatal error as the wicked, lazy servant, by being like him and burying any talent the Master has given to us.

 Do You Want to Know Him?